• Skip to primary navigation

 Third, you bake the stuffed French toast casserole in the oven

 In the morning, take the stuffed French toast casserole out of the refrigerator about 30 minutes before you plan to pop it in the oven.
-This picture is taken just after the casserole dish has been taken out of the refrigerator.

 Overnight Stuffed French Toast Casserole | The Worktop